espruino/EspruinoDocs/boards/Jolt.js.md

 * APPEND_PINOUT: JOLTJS

 **Note:** Jolt.js has one available I2C, SPI and USART (and infinite software SPI and I2C).
-Unlike other Espruino boards, these peripherals can be used on *any* pin.
+Unlike STM32-based Espruino boards, these peripherals can be used on *any* pin.

 Terminal Block
 --------------